en fr de

 When do we mediate?

-We mediate when there is need to make information accessible to others (friends, colleagues, family members, tourists, etc.) who are experiencing difficulty understanding oral or written speech in some situation or another.
-We may have to explain part of what was said or written, to relay one or more messages in a language that the person we are mediating for understands.
-The mediator acts as an intermediary who passes on source text information to someone else to (an)/other language(s) or within the same language in order to bridge communication gaps using the appropriate mediation strategies (e.g. paraphrasing).
+We mediate when there is need to make information accessible to others (friends, colleagues, family members, tourists, etc.) who are experiencing difficulty understanding oral or written language in some situation or another.
+We may have to explain part of what was said or written, or to relay one or more messages in a language that the person we are mediating for understands.
+The mediator acts as an intermediary who passes on source text information to someone else in (an)/other language(s) or within the same language in order to bridge communication gaps using the appropriate mediation strategies (e.g. paraphrasing).

 Find more information about the role of mediator in Chapter 1 of the Teaching Guide.